deep-news/APIDocs/source/includes/_errors.md

 # Errors

-The Deepnews.ai API will return the following error codes.
+The Deepnews API will return the following error codes.

 Error Code | Meaning